-Unlimited paid time off policies have been a popular topic of conversation over the past several years as more and more organizations look for creative and affordable ways to attract and retain talent.
+Unlimited PTO policies have been a popular topic of conversation over the past several years as more and more organizations look for creative and affordable ways to attract and retain talent.

 Though offering an ‘unlimited’ policy might sound great on paper, a well-executed program takes a lot more work than simply freeing HR of paid time off tracking and shooting your workforce a quick email about the new initiative.